 During the conference I would take the tram to the conference venue.
 The trams were modern and fast.
 They also had a smiley face at the front, which gave them a friendly look.
 It seemed like the trams were happily doing their job.
 The city also had a good pedestrian infrastructure along with separate cycling tracks.

-On the 6th of September, I went on a sightseeing tour of Budapest with Dione.
+On the 6th of September, I went on a sightseeing tour of Budapest with my Dione.
 Our friend Attila, who was a local (from Hungary), joined us.
-We went to the central market from our hotel to the metro.
+We went to the central market from our hotel by metro.

-If you read my post on Vienna, I mentioned how the metros there don’t have AFC gates but ticket validators instead.
+If you read my post on Vienna, I mentioned that the metro stations don’t have AFC gates but ticket validators instead.
 Budapest’s metro also has the same system.
 If you buy individual tickets, you need to validate them using the validators on the station before boarding the metro.
 If you are using a public transport pass like I was, then you do not need to validate, and you can board the metro directly.

 A ticket validator at a metro station in Budapest.

+In 10-15 minutes, we reached the central market.
 Attila showed us around.
-I bought a fridge magnet and paprika powder.
-I wanted a spicy one, but I didn’t get that.
-Instead, I got the sweet version.
-It doesn’t taste sweet, and it is mainly used for food coloring at home.
-I like the paprika powder and use it frequently in my omelets and other dishes.
+I bought a fridge magnet and paprika powder as souvenirs.
+Paprika powder is a signature spice of Hungary.
+It is mainly available in two forms—one is sweet and the other being spicy.
+I wanted the spicy one, but I didn’t get that in that market.
+Therefore, I had to contend with buying the sweet version.
+The sweet version isn’t sweet though, it is just not spicy.
+After bringing that paprika powder home, it is mainly used for food coloring.
+I like it though and use it frequently in my omelets and other dishes.

 Central market.